 Instacart allows customers to browse products among multiple stores at once, thus encouraging them to comparison shop, which more often than not leads to them choosing the best deal available at the time.

-Thus, Instacart essentially ends up pitting grocery retailers against each other in terms of pricing, promotions, and deals, while not really persuading shoppers to build loyalty towards any particular store.
+Thus, Instacart essentially ends up pitting grocery retailers against each other in terms of pricing, promotions, and deals, while not really persuading shoppers to build loyalty toward any particular store.

-Moreover, this gives Instacart significant bargaining power when it comes to negotiating pricing with retailers, given the massive amount of competition that they are a part of and an extensive array of choice that shoppers are subjected to.
+Moreover, this gives Instacart significant bargaining power when it comes to negotiating pricing with retailers, given the massive amount of competition that they are a part of and the extensive array of choices that shoppers are subjected to.

 9. High substitution rates lead to poor shopper experience on Instacart